inkstitch/inkstitch/collections/_docs/en/001-003-install-linux.md

 **Incomplete Translation**

 It is possible, that not all strings have been translated.
-This is indicated by **some strings of text beeing in English and others in your native language**.
+This is indicated by **some strings of text being in English and others in your native language**.
 If you like to complete the translation, have a look at our [description for translators](/developers/localize/).

 **Language Setting**